Liverpool 5-5 Arsenal (5-4 on pens): Curtis Jones scores winning spot-kick

 Match report and highlights as Divock Origi's 94th-minute equaliser sends Carabao Cup fourth-round tie to penalties

-Liverpool showed their powers of recovery once more as Curtis Jones' spot-kick secured a 5-4 win over Arsenal on penalties after a breathless 5-5 draw at Anfield.
+Curtis Jones' spot-kick sealed Liverpool's place in the Carabao Cup quarter-finals as Arsenal were beaten on penalties after a breathless 5-5 draw at Anfield.

 - Carabao Cup results | Carabao Cup fixtures